 Selection of garlic

-For the planting of garlic, much care must be taken for the selection of cloves with appropriate size.
-Each clove must be of 8 -10 mm in diameter. must be rejected.
+For the planting of garlic, much care must be taken to select cloves of appropriate size.
+Each clove must be 8 -10 mm in diameter must be rejected.
 They may produce bulbs of poor quality leading to many losses.
-In general 500 kg of cloves are required per hectare.
+In general, 500 kg of cloves is required per hectare.

 Preparation of the field

-For the cultivation of garlic, the land must be plowed for 4- 5 times to fine tilth.
-It must be ploughed with ridges and furrows at a spacing of 30 cm.
+For the cultivation of garlic, the land must be plowed 4- 5 times to fine tilth.
+It must be plowed with ridges and furrows at a spacing of 30 cm.
 The cloves must be planted at a spacing of 15×10 cm.